 “What time was it when you found your friend?”
-His brow furrowed in doubt, not sure she would answer.
+His brow furrowed in doubt, not sure she’d answer.

-“Three forty or so.
-I had just finished rehearsal,” she said, her voice soft and pliable, as if its existence relied on her view of him.
+“Three-forty or so.
+I’d just finished rehearsal,” she said, her voice soft and pliable as if its existence relied on her view of him.
 She knew, somewhere deep inside, if she looked away, reality would be lost to her; she was on her last strand of coherency.

 Officer Rayne removed his hold of her chin and jotted the time in his notebook.
 “And what rehearsal would that be?”